-.32 In addition to adhering to the general requirements in paragraph 31 to be a peer reviewer, a System Review team captain must be a partner.
-For an Engagement Review, the review captain is not required to be a partner.
+- .32 In addition to adhering to the general requirements in paragraph 31 to be a peer reviewer, a System Review team captain must be a partner.
 The team captain, or the review captain in limited circumstances, is required to ensure that all team members possess the necessary capabilities and competencies to perform assigned responsibilities and that team members are adequately supervised.
-The team captain or review captain has the ultimate responsibility for the review, including the work performed by team members (see interpretations).

-.33 Also, team captains and review captains should have completed peer review training that meets the requirements established by the board (see interpretations).
+The team captain or review captain has the ultimate responsibility for the review, including the work performed by team members (see interpretations). - .33 Also, team captains and review captains should have completed peer review training that meets the requirements established by the board (see interpretations).
 For additional team captain qualification requirements, see the interpretations.